-Assess and periodically reassess each resident's risk for developing a pressure ulcer and take action to address any identified risks.
+Assess and periodically reassess each patient's and resident's risk for developing a pressure ulcer and take action to address any identified risks.

 Pressure ulcers (decubiti) continue to be problematic in all heath care settings.
 Most pressure ulcers can be prevented, and deterioration at Stage I can be halted.
-The use of clinical practice guidelines can effectively identify residents and define early intervention for prevention of pressure ulcers.
+The use of clinical practice guidelines can effectively identify patients and residents at risk and define early intervention for prevention of pressure ulcers.

-1. Create a written plar n for the identification o of risk for and prevent tion of pressure ulcers. ---- ----------------------- ---------------------------- ------------------------- --------------------------

-2. Perform an initial assessment at admission to identify residents at risk for pressure ulcers.

-4. Reassess pressure ulcer risk at intervals defined by the organization.

-- Preventing injury to residents by maintaining and improving tissue tolerance to pressure in order to prevent injury

-- Protecting against the adverse effects of external mechanical forces

-6. Educate staff on how to identify risk for and prevent pressure ulcers.

-A (D)
+- 1. Create a written plan for the identification of risk for and prevention of pressure ulcers. - 2.
+Perform an initial assessment at admission to identify patients and residents at risk for pressure ulcers. - 3.
+Conduct a systematic risk assessment for pressure ulcers using a validated risk assessment tool such as the Braden Scale or Norton Scale. - 4.
+Reassess pressure ulcer risk at intervals defined by the organization. - 5.
+Take action to address any identified risks to the patient or resident for pressure ulcers, including the following: - Preventing injury to patients and residents by maintaining and improving tissue tolerance to pressure in order to prevent injury - Protecting against the adverse effects of external mechanical forces - 6.
+Educate staff on how to identify risk for and prevent pressure ulcers.